 Zoom - the flash zooms automatically to match the lens zoom, 18 to 180 mm.
 The motor is a little noisy.
 18 mm assumes DX, it won't fully cover a FX frame there (24 mm and up is OK).
 You can press the Zoom button, and the zoom value starts blinking, then you can zoom it manually with the arrow keys.
 But then it will not zoom automatically with the lens, which is expected.
 I'm too dumb to figure out how to make manual zoom reenter auto zoom mode, so I just use the reset (hold center Select button down while turning power on), and it initializes everything OK.

-The AF Assist light pattern (at right, seen in a second camera), seemingly not very bright, fairly hard to see in a bright room (but of course, it is infrared, and it is bright, and not needed in a lighted room anyway).
+The AF Assist light pattern (at right, seen in a second camera), seemingly not very bright, fairly hard to see in a bright room (but it is infrared, and it is bright, and not needed in a lighted room anyway).
 It works very well.
 I tried focusing at 40 feet down a very dark long hall, and it worked, camera focused easily.
 If not working, see Troubleshooting section of Nikon camera manual (AF assist requires AF-S mode, and selecting focus sensors near center).
 There is parallax up close, and it is slightly off center in the viewfinder, but doesn't seem to matter, there are dots everywhere.
 There is a little slack in the hot shoe, and the flash can be nudged back towards center.
 Unlike others, it does not flash once a second continuously in the slave modes (seems a plus).
 The AF Assist failed to light up one time, but the flash reset (hold the center Select button as you turn it on), and it initializes and started working again.